msdrigg/Roam/docs/src/pages/upcoming-work.md

         - Make work with action hint
     - Let siri/spotlight better see the things in my app somehow?
         - Add universal links to the devices so siri can link to them?
+        - Ensure that semantic search works
         - Implement transferrable via string/codeable for my app entities
             - ProxyRepresentation
             - CodableRepresentation
+- Provide an optional Minimalist view on iOS that replicates siri remote's view closely
+    - https://support.apple.com/guide/tv/use-ios-or-ipados-control-center-atvb701cadc1/tvos
+    - Support visionos gestures as well...
+    - Need to build the textedit api first
+- Add some event tracking on what actions users are actually doing on their devices (connect to firebase analytics maybe?)
+    - Track who is using minimalist view, what actions they are doing, etc...

+## Bug Fixes

 - Figure out if the loop of calls to `nextPacket` make sense.
     - Instead of looping every 10ms and hoping the timing is correct, should I instead be looping over received packets and trying to schedule them at host time `10ms * globalSequenceNumber + startHostTime` and sampleTime to `sequenceNumber * Int64(lastSampleTime.sampleRate) / packetsPerSec + startSampleTime`
     - Then I can switch from a `for await` loop over the clock to a `while !Task.isCancelled` loop with a `Task.sleep` in it.
-- Get keyboard shortcuts working on iPad even when Full Keyboard Access is turned on...
-    - Ensure that whatever solution gets used for iOS doesn't break text entry in messages/keyboard entry
 - Figure out what causes race condition when quickly clicking headphones mode keyboard shortcut
     - Figure out what causes data leak in case of long-running private listening after TV shuts off...
     - Fix weird headphones mode not disabling bug
     - ensure rtcp/rtp listeners are cancelled...
     - if they aren't work backwards up to why and fix
     - if they are, why aren't they stopping...
-- Provide an optional Minimalist view on iOS that replicates siri remote's view closely
-    - https://support.apple.com/guide/tv/use-ios-or-ipados-control-center-atvb701cadc1/tvos
-    - Support visionos gestures as well...
-    - Need to build the textedit api first
-- Add some event tracking on what actions users are actually doing on their devices (connect to firebase analytics maybe?)
-    - Track who is using minimalist view, what actions they are doing, etc...

 ## TipKit